Frequently Asked Questions2024-05-14T16:44:33-05:00

 ADMINISTRATIVE QUESTIONS

 Your donation stays local.
 Donations raised during the fundraising campaign are used to fund a wide variety of health and human service programs at local, nonprofit agencies beginning the following year.
-Donations also support United Way’s collective impact work and direct services: United Way Volunteer Center, United Way 211 Information and Referral, and Give Items of Value (GIV) Program (a gift-in-kind program).
+Donations also support United Way’s collective impact work and 16 direct services, including the United Way Volunteer Center, United Way 211 Information and Referral, and Give Items of Value (GIV) Program (a gift-in-kind program).
 Because United Way’s overhead and administration costs are so low, you know your donation is reaching those who need help most.

 Every three years, United Way researches the needs in our community, asking thousands of people throughout the community what issues affect their homes, families and jobs.
 This information and other research is shared with approximately 150 grant review volunteers who monitor agencies and make sure your money is well spent.